Transport in Ipswich: Rail

 Ipswich railway station is (0.7 mi) from the town centre.
 The station serves trains to Cambridge, Felixstowe, London Liverpool Street, Lowestoft, Norwich and Peterborough; it also serves other stations located on the Great Eastern Main Line, East Suffolk Line, Ipswich to Ely Line and Felixstowe Branch Line.
 Derby Road station serves Felixstowe, Trimley and Ipswich; Westerfield station serves stations on the East Suffolk Line to Lowestoft.

 All three stations have step-free access, following the installation of lifts at Ipswich station in 2011.
 There are cycle storage facilities available at all stations.
 It is also possible to take bicycles on trains on all services; trains to London have ample storage in the guards van which is located at the back of the train for services to London and at the front on the return.
 Other train services have limited cycle capacity, about 4 bicycles per train for Cambridge and the Felixstowe services on the East Suffolk Line.
 At certain times these can be fully used, there are particular overcrowding problems on the East Suffolk Line in good weather where cyclists are often refused access on safety grounds.

-Train services are operated by Abellio Greater Anglia.
+Train services are operated by Greater Anglia.
 The fastest service into London Liverpool Street currently has a journey time of one hour and 10 minutes.